mhtvsSFrpHdE/yet-another-gpu-partition-guide/01_GetAndSetHost.md

 Go to SetGuest before boot into VM

 ## Collect extra files
 Open dxdiag on host PC, Save All Information as `DxDiag.txt`, put together with `Tools\CollectFiles.ps1`
+Open `DxDiag.txt` and looking for your graphics card name, copy it and edit to first line of `Tools\CollectFiles.ps1`

 Run `Tools\CollectFiles.ps1`, files will be saved to `C:\GpuDriverExtra`
 This folder also need copy to guest OS later, allow guest OS to access Nvidia Control Panel and driver settings